*This post was originally written in May of 2014 but has been updated.

-I sometimes pretend that Alzheimer’s is one of those obnoxious relatives that always overstays their welcome and talks over everyone else.
+I sometimes pretend that Alzheimer’s is one of those obnoxious relatives that always overstay their welcome and talks over everyone else.
 You know what I am talking every family has one of those relatives.
-The kind that show up on every occasion eat you out of house and home, destroys your house and stays way too long.
+The kind that shows up on every occasion to eat you out of house and home, destroys your house and stays way too long.
 This is Alzheimer’s in my mind.
 While my mother is whispering ”

 While my mother is whispering “I am scared“.
 Alzheimer’s is yelling “I want to go home“.

 While mom is terrified of the water in her shower.
 Alzheimer is laying around in stinky clothes and doesn’t care.

 While mom would love to have her family together for a big cookout.
 Alzheimer wants to pout in the corner and say harsh things to people that it is supposed to love

 I have to think like this if not I would be heartbroken most of the time.

 People who are not living with a person who has Alzheimer’s Disease just can’t understand the ups and downs all in a days time.
 Some moments I feel like “Yes!
 I’ve got this everything is going to be okay”.
 Ten minutes later when she tells me she is thinking about moving back home.
 I get that tightening in my stomach and that feeling of hopelessness.